chiyu1203/UnityDataAnalysis/README.md

 C#: useful to create customise bonsai node or workflow

-Github copilot: sounds useful but never used it
+Github copilot: a good helper for coding

 Remote SSH: if you want to remote in the PC in the lab from your own PC somewhere else (doable, but it needs MPIAB VPN and some additional SSH configuration)